shuvro-baset/nodeJs/README.md

 # search method
 * Its very easy to implement this. receive the search text by (req.query.search) then filter this text from the data and pass the data to app.send(data)

+# connect react app and get data from nodeJs server
+* I create a new react app named 'crud-app'
+* In the app.js I write some code to fetch users data from our nodeJs server using useState and useEffect hook.
+* But It did not work properly and give an error.
+Here is origin issue.
+Our react app and nodeJs server are two different origin.
+So we need to do something for this.
+And I will use 'cors' for cross-origin requests.
+* I install 'npm install cors'
+* then add two lines into index.js file -
+    - const cors = require('cors'); // call cors origin.
+    - app.use(cors()); // use cors origin for this app.
+* Now We can see the user data in our react application.
+I have the users data and do map function and show all users data into the react application ui.

+# -------- `POST` method ----------
+* This is time user will post something to the backend.
+I use a html form that have some input data where user will give user data and that data will come to the backend side.
+* Need useRef hooks for receiving input value.
+Make a handler function(handleAddUser) for onSubmit data.
+* add following line into index.js file (app.use(express.json());)
+* for passing the data to the backend from frontend I write a fetch method.
+In this fetch I added a url as usual but in this time I added some property.
+    - method: 'post',
+    - headers: {
+        'content-type': 'application/json'
+      },
+    - body: JSON.stringify(newUser)
+* then this data will come to the backend server and sending a response data to the frontend.